(group photo coming soon)

 HASSA representatives attend departmental meetings with faculty and are able to voice student concerns to the department administration.
 By bridging the gap between students and staff, HASSA helps to ensure that the student experience is the best that it can be.
 If you have any comments or suggestions that you think we should hear about, contact us at: firstname.lastname@example.org.

 HASSA organizes philanthropy events each semester that are open to all students who wish to give back to their community.
-Some events planned for this year include Carry5, Tucson Festival of Books Science City, Southern Arizona Regional Science and Engineering Fair (SARSEF), Engineers Without Borders, and Water for People.
+In past years, students have participated in Carry5, Tucson Festival of Books Science City, Southern Arizona Regional Science and Engineering Fair (SARSEF), Engineers Without Borders, and Water for People.
+Students also volunteer at conferences or serve on student councils for professional societies, such as the American Geophysical Union, the American Meteorological Society, and the Geological Society of America.

 HASSA welcomes any questions that prospectives students may have about the Universtiy of Arizona and the Department of Hydrology and Atmospheric Sciences.
 We can share insights about the classes, faculty, and the campus environment.
 If you plan to visit campus, please email us at: email@example.com.
 We are available to show you around campus while you are meeting potential faculty advisors.
 One of the best times to visit campus is during the spring for El Día del Agua y la Atmósfera when you can get a comprehensive look at some of the research projects we are working on.

-HASSA sponsors the student-selected Aqua Awards every Spring semester which honor the most outstanding faculty instructors in Hydrology and Atmospheric Sciences.
-HASSA announces the competition to all eligible students in early spring (about February) and is responsible for collecting all electronic ballots and determining the winners.
-The Aqua Person Awards (Aqua Man and/or Aqua Woman) are presented to the winning faculty members during the closing ceremony at El Día del Agua y la Atmósfera.
+HASSA sponsors the student-selected Super Hero Awards every Spring semester which honor the most outstanding faculty instructors and staff in Hydrology and Atmospheric Sciences.
+HASSA announces the competition to all eligible students in mid spring (March/April) and is responsible for collecting all electronic ballots and determining the winners.
+The Super Hero Awards are presented to the winning faculty and staff at an annual Spring Picnic hosted by HASSA.